hl2guide/better-mpv-config/README.md

 ## What's New

+- I've personally stopped using MPV since the Windows app and `updater.bat` has problems
 - I will add _mpv v3_ support once they provide the first default config to the public

 _Version 1.0.7_: